dan62/Redora/README.md

 ## Contributing

-For anyone wishing to help me develop my project further feel free to submit a pull request and for personel queries about the software contact me on danielgoncalves62@gmail.com
+For anyone wishing to help me develop my project further feel free to submit a pull request.

 ## Authors